 Joaquin is the middle child in a family of five.
-His mother Arlyn, a Manhattan divorcee, moved to California 1968 where she met Joaquin's father, John Lee Bottom, while hitchhiking.
-After having River, Joaquin's eldest brother, the Phoenix family joined a cult that was deeply embroiled in sexual misconduct.
+His mother Arlyn, a Manhattan divorcee, moved to California in 1968 where she met Joaquin's father, John Lee Bottom, while hitchhiking.
+After having River, Joaquin's eldest brother, the Phoenix family joined the infamous Children of God cult.

-The Phoenix clan escaped the cult and eventually moved to Hollywood, where they'd launch the careers of all five of their children: Joaquin, Rain, Summer, Liberty, and River, who was the first to find mega-stardom after his role in Stand By Me.
+The Phoenix clan escaped the cult and eventually moved to Hollywood, where they launched the careers of all five of their children: Joaquin, Rain, Summer, Liberty, and River, who was the first to find mega-stardom after his role in Stand By Me.

-Joaquin's family may have been destined for Hollywood fame, but trauma, heartbreak, and addiction also run deep in their veins.
-To be frank, the Phoenix family may very well be the most tragic brood in Hollywood history.
+Joaquin's family may have been destined for Hollywood fame, but trouble, heartbreak, and addiction also run deep in their veins.

-The Family Was Part Of A Cult That Sexually Abused Children
+The Family Was Part Of A Cult That Harmed The Children

-Arlyn Phoenix and John Lee Bottom were well-meaning hippies who happened to get wrapped up in a bizarre sex cult called Children of God.
+Arlyn Phoenix and John Lee Bottom got wrapped up in a bizarre sex cult called Children of God.
 At the time, they couldn't have known the degree to which the cult's teachings would damage their young children.

-According to Gavin Edwards, author of River Phoenix's biography Last Night at the Viper Room: Phoenix and the Hollywood He Left Behind, the newly-formed cult encouraged incest, adultery, child sex, and pedophilia.
+According to Gavin Edwards, author of River Phoenix's biography Last Night at the Viper Room: Phoenix and the Hollywood He Left Behind, the newly-formed cult encouraged:

-The Phoenix Family Lived In A Rat-Infested Shack For Years
+The Phoenix Family Lived In Poverty For Years

 The Phoenix family still went by the surname Bottom when they joined the Children of God and moved to Crockett, Texas, to live in the cult's main commune.
 It was here that Rain Phoenix was born, and the family patriarch John Bottom was designated the cult's Archbishop of Venezuela and the Caribbean.

 Once this happened, the family moved to San Juan, Puerto Rico, where they were basically paupers begging on the street for change.
 After nearly two years, they settled in Caracas, Venezuela, where they lived in poverty while preaching the cult's message.
-According to The Death Proclamation of Generation X, the family lived in a rat-infested slum that had no toilet.
+According to a book on the subject by Maxim Furek, the family lived in a rat-infested slum that had no toilet.

 When Joaquin Phoenix was three years old, the family left the cult and moved to the outskirts of Caracas.
-Despite the change of location, they were still living in poverty and resided in a filthy, decrepit beach hut.
+Despite the change of location, they were still living in poverty.

 The Family Escaped A Cult By Sneaking Into The US On An Ocean Freighter

-According to The Death Proclamation of Generation X, in 1978, the Phoenixes were smuggled back into America on a toy-filled freighter that dropped them in Englewood, Florida.
+According to Maxim Furek, in 1978, the Phoenixes were smuggled back into America on a toy-filled freighter that dropped them in Englewood, Florida.
 Once there, they changed their names from Bottom to Phoenix to symbolize the beginning of their new lives.

 The Children Sang On Street Corners To Afford Food